mobeets/blog/_posts/articles/2015-05-20-probit-regression-with-ASD.md

 latex: true
 ---

-When fitting discrete response variables, probit regresssion seems to have some advantages over logistic regression in that you can use [Gibbs sampling](http://en.wikipedia.org/wiki/Probit_model#Gibbs_sampling) to fit your unknown parameters.
+When fitting discrete response variables, probit regresssion seems to have some advantages over logistic regression in that you can very easily use [Gibbs sampling](http://en.wikipedia.org/wiki/Probit_model#Gibbs_sampling) to fit your unknown parameters.

 In probit regression your likelihood model is: